 As part of our mission to improve safety on site, A-SAFE pushed for the creation of PAS 13.
 PAS 13 is the code of practice for safety barrier installation and testing.
 Created by the British Standards Institution in partnership with the UK Health and Safety Executive and a steering committee of innovative blue-chip companies, PAS 13 covers all aspects of safety barrier usage in the industrial workplace.
 If barriers are PAS 13-compliant, you can be sure they provide effective protection.

-In addition, PAS 13 brings a standardisation to industrial safety barrier testing.
+In addition, PAS 13 brings a standardization to industrial safety barrier testing.
 The detailed advice within PAS 13 requires safety barrier manufacturers to comply with strict guidelines around testing and recording data.
 This ensures customers have peace-of-mind and can trust the performance claims made by manufacturers.